barrettj/ABPadLockScreen/README.txt

 To view a demo of the ABPadLockScreen in action, as well as an example of how to use the class, have a look through the ABPadLockScreenDemo project.

+Modified Sept 2011 by Barrett Jacobsen to use Blocks and have Unique Images